 Visitors must park their vehicles in the designated Visitors’ Parking area.
 The vehicle’s keys should be removed from the vehicle and then locked.
 Personal possessions (i.e., wallets, cell phones, purses, cash) left in the vehicle should be secured in the trunk and/or locked glove compartment, if possible.

 Visitors are limited to carrying no more than $25 into the fenced compound and/or picnic visiting area.
 They should bring sufficient change for the vending machines, as the staff is not permitted to make change.
-Offenders are not allowed to handle money.
+Imprisoned people are not allowed to handle money.

-Visitors are not allowed to deliver anything to the offender through the Visiting Room.
-Visitors may bring photographs (no Polaroid or photo albums), however they cannot be left with the offender.
+Visitors are not allowed to deliver anything to the imprisoned person through the Visiting Room.
+Visitors may bring photographs (no Polaroid or photo albums), however these photographs cannot be left with the imprisoned person.

 Conduct of Visitors